 Robert Twomey is an interdisciplinary artist exploring the poetic intersection of human and machine.
 Trained as a painter and engineer, he integrates traditional forms with advanced technologies to create hybrid interactive artworks.
 He has created a computer simulation of a grandmother with Alzheimer’s disease, a body of work exploring the fantasy of an imaginary daughter, and a recreation of John Seattle’s Chinese Room as a translation between synthetic child voice and robotic child drawing.

-Twomey received his BS from Yale University with majors in Art and Biomedical Engineering and his MFA in Visual Arts from the University of California, San Diego.
-Currently he is a PhD Candidate in DXARTS at the University of Washington.
-He has shown his work in the US and abroad.
+Twomey received his BS from Yale University with majors in Art and Biomedical Engineering, his MFA in Visual Arts from the University of California, San Diego, and his

 Office: Bliss Hall 4021